Project type: Office Building

 Location: Cologne, Germany

 Client: Trilux GmbH & Co KG

-GRAFT designed the new headquarters of the German lighting company TRILUX in Cologne.
+GRAFT designed the new campus of the German lighting company TRILUX in Cologne.
 The design of the rectangular building is strongly inspired by the client’s craft: light, refraction and reflections are reflected – in the truest sense of the word – throughout the building and its design embodies the precision of lamp manufacture.
 The continuous, staggered glass façade presents a changing pattern of reflections from different viewpoints and draws inspiration from the aesthetics of spotlight reflectors, which optimize the optical distribution of the light source.
 To achieve this, each façade module is rotated at the same angle about its central axis.
 The overall impression is of a monolithic building that produces different light and depth effects depending on the point of view.

-The main entrance of the TRILUX headquarters makes an inviting gesture at the corner where it meets the street to the north, its glazing rising from one to two floors to wrap around the building corner.
+The main entrance of the TRILUX light campus makes an inviting gesture at the corner where it meets the street to the north, its glazing rising from one to two floors to wrap around the building corner.
 The new building frames the site on the western edge, defining a new space of interaction between the new and existing buildings.
 The landscape design by Lill + Sparla creates an outdoor plaza that is green all year round, with delicate grasses that contrast with the uniform overall impression of the building.

 The theme of the plaza continues in the building’s interior.
 The spacious, two-story foyer and reception area extends the public areas into the building and, together with the gallery on the first floor, provides generous space for exhibitions or communal activities.
 Likewise, the open stair in the foyer can also serve as a further meeting place.
 On the ceiling is a sculptural light surface designed by GRAFT and Trilux especially for the foyer that is at once architecture and light.
 The sculptural luminaire folds out of the ceiling, curving gently over the space of the auditorium.